MicrosoftDocs/ai-builder/ai-builder-docs/faqs-text-generation.md

 - Suggestions of draft responses to customer queries, complaints, email, and more.
 - Extraction of information from contracts, emails, invoice, orders, and more.
 - Classification of content in desired categories (for example, whether an email is an order, complaint, or a return).
-- Sentiment analysis of a given text (for example, identifying sentiment of a product review).
+- Sentiment analysis of a given text (for example, identify sentiment of a product review).
-- Extract content from documents or images (for example, extract information from invoices or describe objects in an image)
+- Extract content from documents or images (for example, extract information from invoices, or describe objects in an image).

 In all these cases, users are responsible for the final outcome of the system.
 They're required to review the generated content for any potential inaccuracies of incompleteness before using it.